Azure/azure-cnab-quickstarts/docs/consuming.md

 ### 1. View bundle credentials/parameters

+You can view details about the bundle, including any credentials and parameters required, by running the following command.

 ```
 porter explain --tag cnabquickstarts.azurecr.io/porter/<quickstart-name>/bundle:<quickstart-version>
 ```

 ### 2. Set up credentials, if required

+If the bundle requires credentials, you must generate a credentials file with the required values.

 ```
 porter credentials generate --tag cnabquickstarts.azurecr.io/porter/<quickstart-name>/bundle:<quickstart-version>